michaelcabanacirclek/sorts/README.md

 # Sorts

-A typescript library of sorting functions.
+A library of sorting functions.

 ## Features